-The Association of German Cities, the Association of German City Statistics and the Society for Real Estate Research are calling on the future government to introduce reforms to the creation of rent indexes.
-They emphasize that the rent freeze is only effective if it is based on reliable, independent and expertly determined comparative rents.
+The Association of German Cities, the Association of German City Statistics and the Society for Real Estate Research are calling on the future government to introduce reforms to the creation of rent indices.
+They emphasize that the rent freeze will only be effective if it is based on reliable, independent and expertly determined comparative rents.

-Since a legal change in 2022, municipalities with more than 50,000 inhabitants have been obliged to create a rent index.
+Since a legal amendment in 2022, municipalities with more than 50,000 inhabitants have been obliged to draw up a rent index.
 In many smaller municipalities, however, the rent freeze applies without the need for a rent index.
-According to a study by the Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR), a total of 347 municipalities were affected at the end of 2024 - including 106 smaller medium-sized towns (20,000 to under 50,000 inhabitants), 173 small towns (5,000 to under 20.000 inhabitants) and 68 municipalities with fewer than 5,000 inhabitants.
+According to a study by the Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR), a total of 347 municipalities were affected at the end of 2024 - including 106 smaller medium-sized towns (20,000 to under 50,000 inhabitants), 173 small towns (5,000 to under 20,000 inhabitants) and 68 municipalities with fewer than 5,000 inhabitants.

 "Without a rent index, the rent freeze will remain ineffective," warn the associations and appeal to the potential coalition partners CDU and SPD in a joint statement.